syslog-ng/syslog-ng.github.io/doc/_admin-guide/180_Best_practices_and_examples/004_Configuring_log_rotation.md

 ---
 title: Configuring log rotation
 id: adm-pract-rotate
+description: >-
+	The {{ site.product.short_name }} application does not rotate logs by itself.
+This chapter describes how to use {{ site.product.short_name }} for log rotation.
 ---

-The {{ site.product.short_name }} application does not rotate logs by itself.
-To use
-{{ site.product.short_name }} for log rotation, consider the following approaches:
+Consider the following approaches:

 ## Use logrotate together with {{ site.product.short_name }}